 There are problems establishing exactly how many Gypsies and Travellers are in prison or in the youth justice system.
 However, a report by HM Inspectorate of Prisons, published in 2014, found that prisoners who identified as Gypsy or Traveller were significantly over-represented in the prison population and were more likely to have concerns about their safety and to have suffered victimisation.
 There is also evidence that Gypsy and Traveller children are significantly over-represented in the youth justice system.

-An independent review, chaired by David Lammy MP, has investigated the treatment of, and outcomes for, Black, Asian and Minority Ethnic (BAME) individuals in the criminal justice system.
-The final report of the review, published on 8 September 2017, sets out 35 recommendations to reform the system.
+An independent review, chaired by David Lammy MP, investigated the treatment of, and outcomes for, Black, Asian and Minority Ethnic (BAME) individuals in the criminal justice system.
+The final report of the review, published on 8 September 2017, set out 35 recommendations to reform the system.
+The Government’s response to the review committed to publish more and better data on race and ethnicity where possible.
+It has set up a Race and Ethnicity Board, chaired by the Ministry of Justice, to monitor implementation of the recommendations.

 Commons Briefing papers CBP-8083